-The 2013 edition of In Their Sandals has added more instructional information in the introduction.
-That information is so useful that you should plan to add additional lesson time to go through it with students before tackling the lessons themselves.
+Instructional information in the introduction is so useful that you should plan to add additional lesson time to go through it with students before tackling the lessons themselves.
 The lessons themselves really walk students through the writing process with many brief writing prompts to help students develop their story bit by bit.
 Students really learn how to construct a story!

 Some helpful details and background information are provided for some of the biblical passages.
 While this enhances understanding of Scripture, it also makes it easier for students to “put themselves into the story" and write in a more interesting fashion.